TeleMidia/awesome-ncl/README.md

     looks outdated!)

 ### Others

   * [Ginga CDN](http://gingacdn.lavid.ufpb.br)
   * [ffginga](http://code.google.com/p/ffginga) is a standard compliant free software implementation of the SBTVD middleware (Ginga-NCL and Ginga-J).
     (It looks outdated!).
   * [GingaBuild](http://code.google.com/p/gingabuild) is a shell script
-    program to install and configure a a Ginga development environment.
+    program to install and configure a Ginga development environment.
 (It looks outdated!)